 I would start by directing them to read the published note of my address on the subject of some 15 years ago to the Chartered Institute of Arbitrators, published in Arbitration: The International Journal of Arbitration, Mediation and Dispute Management (volume 71, pp 329–338, Sweet & Maxwell, 2005).

 Beyond that, I would encourage that they read extensively into the subject of international arbitration law and practice.
-I would recommend that they become associated with as many arbitral bodies and institutions as possible, and attend their regular events.
+I would recommend that they become associated with as many arbitral bodies and institutions as possible, and attend (in person or virtually) their regular events.
 This is most easily achieved (and funded!) at large international arbitration practices, where one will also be exposed to a broad variety of work, which is essential to becoming a well-rounded practitioner.
-This is no place for pure academics, or pure street-fighters.
+This is no place for pure academics, or pure street fighters.
 The most successful practitioners exhibit the skills derived from both.
 Profile-raising includes identifying new angles and issues, and writing and speaking about them.
 Do not be afraid to be provocative or controversial: call things as you see them and build a support network around you of like-minded arbitration enthusiasts.